Hands Across the Water

 Empowering children on both sides of the globe to make a difference in the world.

-The original members of Hands across the Water at Community Middle School in Plainsboro N.J. found themselves in a learning situation far surpassing classroom instruction as they began to form email relationships with students from a different world.
+The original members of Hands across the Water at Community Middle School in Plainsboro N.J. were a club to form a penpal relationship with their counterparts in eastern Congo.
+They soon found themselves in a learning situation far surpassing classroom instruction as they exchanged emails with students from a different world.
 In Africa the expression “it takes a village to raise a child” is quite literal.
 The students in Congo were invariably without support other than that being given by the local N.G.O. known as C.E.N.E.D.I.
-Email after email supported the fact that these same age students were living on less than a dollar per day.
-The culture in Congo dictates that one does not complain or share one’s hardships with others, so it took a great deal of time for these children to open up and share with their new found friends.
+Email after email supported the American chidlren’s discovery that students their own age were living on less than a dollar per day.
+The culture in Congo dictates that one does not complain or share one’s hardships with others, so it took a great deal of time for the African children to open up and share with their new found American friends.

 Over time those in contact with Congolese students came to realize the level of poverty and suffering these children had endured.
-Responses to our email at times took weeks because they did not have money to share a computer at the internet café over the bridge, a 2 mile walk — or the bridge had been washed out by a storm or the power was off for two weeks due to the war in the area.
+Responses to our emails at times took weeks because the children on the other end did not have money to share a computer at the internet café, which was itself over the bridge, a 2 mile walk away — or could not access the internet because the bridge had been washed out by a storm or the power was off for two weeks due to the war in the area.

-The students wanted to help.
+The American students wanted to help.
 With connection came compassion and a call to action.

 From the start of our interactions with CENEDI, we have called the children we support our “Starfish”.
 As we provide for the needs of each student, we have changed the world for that child.
 We have given a child the gift of an education and allowed him to escape the chaos on the streets of the city where children all too often fall prey to violence or worse.